cuperdino/Aimless/README.md

 2. `synchronizationPending`
 3. `synchronized`

+The local changes should trump remote changes, and therefore all local changes are first synchronized to the remote server, before the server data is imported to the device.
+The more specific synchronization steps are listed below.

 ### The strategy:
 1. Fetch all unsynced local change.
 2. Update sync state of unsynced changes to `synchronizationPending`.